~a 1 (i·)a verb, intransitive

 Li-apilo toñaki.
 They built a ship.

-~apilo sekele phrasal verb
+~apilo sekele verb-object idiom

 make garden prepare ‹garden› for cultivation, cultivate